• Skip to primary navigation

 Do not expect benefits without the requisite training and certifications, whether using in-house teams or external resources.

 At a minimum, training must include on-the-job training from a skilled operator.
-We recommend operators become familiar with the camera or other instrument manual and other technical resources, and if possible, attend classroom training.
+We recommend operators become familiar with the camera or other instrument manual and other technical resources and, if possible, attend classroom training.

-Keep in mind that qualitative thermal analysis equipment does not require certification, whereas quantitative measurements do.
+Remember that qualitative thermal analysis equipment does not require certification, whereas quantitative measurements do.

 We recommend requiring a certified operator to perform a quantitative review of problems identified by un-certified operators.
 The more critical the operation, equipment, or area of the facility, the more valuable the oversight of certified operators.
 Ensure that you perform a certified operator review before making critical decisions on outages and repair strategies.